Rebecca (1997 TV series): Plot

 While vacationing in Monte Carlo in 1927, Maxim de Winter meets the young and somewhat naive British companion of Mrs. Van Hopper, a typical Ugly American whose bout of influenza frees the girl to spend time with the wealthy widower.
-When Mrs. Van Hopper announces plans to return to New York City, Max proposes marriage to the girl and brings her to his Cornwall coast estate known as Manderley.
+When Mrs. Van Hopper announces plans to return to New York City, Max proposes marriage to the girl and brings her to his Cornwall coast estate, known as Manderley.

-The large household staff is supervised by Mrs. Danvers, who was deeply devoted to Max's first wife, Rebecca.
+The large household staff is supervised by Mrs. Danvers, who is deeply devoted to Max's first wife, Rebecca.
 His young wife soon learns that Rebecca was the victim of a sailing accident some ten months before, and her battered body was discovered forty miles up the coast and identified by her distraught husband.

 The new Mrs. de Winter feels overwhelmed by the vast manor, and Mrs. Danvers does nothing to put her at ease, although she finds a friend in Frank Crawley, who oversees the estate.
 The young bride's discomfort with her new lifestyle isn't helped because Rebecca's memory has a strong hold on Manderley and all of its inhabitants and visitors.
 Lacking self-confidence, she commits one faux pas after another until she is convinced Max is still deeply in love with his seemingly perfect first wife and now regrets his impetuous decision to marry her.
 She is also curious about a cottage on the beach and about Ben, a dimwitted scavenger who constantly assures her he has said nothing and begs her not to commit him to the asylum, references the girl doesn't understand.

 Max's sister Beatrice and brother-in-law Giles convince him to revive his custom of hosting an annual costume ball at the estate.
 Mrs. Danvers suggests Mrs. de Winter replicate a dress worn by a family ancestor in a portrait hanging in the gallery.
 The girl complies, unaware that Rebecca wore the same costume to much acclaim shortly before her death.
 When Max sees her descend the staircase just before their guests' arrival, he furiously demands she change into a different dress.

 In the early morning hours after the ball, Mrs. Danvers openly displays her contempt for the second Mrs. de Winter by taking her on a tour of Rebecca's bedroom, which she has maintained as a shrine.
 Showing the young girl Rebecca's wardrobe and luxurious possessions, she tells her she will never be worthy of replacing her former mistress.
 She encourages her to commit suicide by jumping out the window to the stone patio far below.
 Her manipulations are interrupted by a distress signal from a ship that has run onto the reef just off the coast.